 How to Homeschool Your Kindergartener for Free

-When my family first began homeschooling I thought that I needed a fancy-schmancy complete curriculum.
-I plunked down big bucks for an everything-included boxed curriculum for my 2nd grader and his preschool-kindergarten level younger brother.
+When my family first began homeschooling, I thought I needed an expensive, complete curriculum.
+I plunked down big bucks for an everything-included, boxed curriculum for my 2nd grader and his kindergarten-level brother.

-About three weeks into our school year, I realized with dread and embarrassment that we hated the curriculum.
-I had just a couple of months earlier convinced my husband to give homeschooling a try, spent an ungodly amount of money on the venture and it was sucking the life out of us.
+About three weeks into our school year, I realized – with dread and embarrassment – that we hated the curriculum.
+Just a couple of months earlier I’d convinced my husband to give homeschooling a try.
+I’d spent an ungodly amount of money on the venture.
+Now, I felt like the homeschool curriculum I’d so careful researched was sucking the life out of us.

-Now, I love being organized and part of the thrill of a pre-packaged curriculum was that it came with a schedule and lesson plans.
-I knew what needed to be covered every day well ahead of time and could prepare the supplies (not included) and gather the reading books (also not included) and other necessary materials (you guessed it . . . not included!)
+Now, I love being organized.
+In fact, a pre-packaged curriculum appealed to me because it came with a schedule and lesson plans.
+I knew well ahead of time what needed to be covered each day.
+I could prepare the supplies (not included), gather the reading books (also not included), and other necessary materials (you guessed it . . . not included!)

-I soon realized, however, that I simply don’t enjoy working by a schedule that is created for me.
+I soon realized, however, that I don’t enjoy a schedule that’s created for me.
 Sure, it sounds easy.
 You let someone else do all of the planning work and then you just follow their plans.
-But, for me, it was limiting and frustrating.
-(And expensive.)
-I am much happier being the one making the plans.
+But, for me, it felt limiting and frustrating.
+I’m much happier making the homeschool plans myself.

-So, I decided to create my own curriculum (you can read about that here) and make my own course of study and lesson plans.
-It was not difficult, especially for K-3.
-I have continued to steer clear of boxed curriculum each year. .
+So, I decided to create my own homeschool curriculum and make my own course of study and lesson plans.
+It wasn’t difficult – especially for K-3.
+I’ve continued to steer clear of boxed curriculum each year.

-Even though my homemade homeschool curriculum is inexpensive compared to boxed curricula, I know that homeschooling for free is possible, as well.
+Even though my homemade homeschool curriculum is inexpensive compared to boxed curricula, I’ve discovered that homeschooling for free is possible, as well.